-If you have been involved in an arrest related to driving under the influence (DUI), you have probably experienced the terrible feeling of uncertainty, not knowing if your driving privileges would be revoked due to one mistake or miscalculation.
-If you were stopped by the police and arrested for DUI, you will need to speak with a Miami DUI lawyer immediately about your rights regarding your driving privileges.
+If you’ve been arrested for driving under the influence (DUI), you have probably experienced the terrible feeling of uncertainty, not knowing if your driving privileges would be revoked due to one mistake or miscalculation.
+Those feelings aside, you must take action to preserve driving privileges withing 10 days from the date of arrest by speaking with a Miami DUI lawyer about your rights regarding your driving privileges.

-At Jonathan Blecher, P.A., we have more than 35 years of legal experience and can represent you at a hearing with the Department of Highway Safety and Motor Vehicles (DHSMV) to ensure that your driving privileges are protected!
+At my firm, Jonathan B. Blecher, P.A., I have more than 40 years of legal experience and can represent you at a hearing with the Department of Highway Safety and Motor Vehicles (DHSMV) to ensure that your driving privileges are protected!

-When you are arrested for DUI, you must face two different cases – one involving the criminal court where you must combat DUI-related charges, and one involving the DHSMV where you must fight to have your driving privileges reinstated.
+After a DUI arrest, you face two different cases – one involving the criminal court where you fight the DUI-related charges, and one involving the DHSMV where you work to have your driving privileges reinstated.

-For those who are commercial drivers, I know how important it is to your livelihood to preserve your driving privileges.
-Because your income and your family depend on your ability to drive, you can trust your DUI defense matter to my firm.
-My firm has been able to secure satisfactory results even in the most complex and challenging cases.
+For commercial drivers, I know how important it is to your livelihood to preserve your driving privileges because your income and your family depend on your ability to drive.
+My firm has been able to secure positive results even in the most complex and challenging cases.
 Even if you think there is no hope or no legal solution to your DUI case, I have been able to attain successful results in cases involving automobile accidents with police cars, excessive points, high breath test results, and drug possession charges.

 If you request a formal hearing, the hearing officer will study all evidence presented by the arresting officer, whose presence is mandatory.
-Witnesses, testimonies, and evidence relating to your case must be presented.
-If you have an attorney representing you, they can provide their own evidence, cross-examine any witnesses, and challenge the evidence provided by the arresting officer.
+Witness testimony and evidence relating to your case must be presented.
+If you have an attorney representing you, they can provide their own evidence, cross-examine any witnesses, challenge the evidence provided by the arresting officer, and make legal objections.
 Depending on your case, they may be able to argue the arresting officer did not have probable cause to pull you over or that the breath tests you were subjected to were administered incorrectly.

 - Was your BAC 0.08% or higher?